Hassan Allam Pioneers Digital Growth in Egypt with AWS

 Hassan Allam wanted the infrastructure to be able to deliver cloud-based products and services.

-APN partner Linke helped Hassan Allam Holdings implement SAP S/4HANA ERP in the cloud with AWS.
+APN partner Syntax helped Hassan Allam Holdings implement SAP S/4HANA ERP in the cloud with AWS.

 Hassan Allam cut issue response time from two or three days to a few hours.

-Linke helps enterprises on their cloud journey with Amazon Web Services.
+Syntax helps enterprises on their cloud journey with Amazon Web Services.
 They are experts in deploying, migrating, operating, and automating enterprise applications, specializing in SAP workloads on AWS.
-Through Linke’s innovative products, enterprises can extend SAP applications enabling more efficiency, agility, and integration with AWS Services.
+Through Syntax’s innovative products, enterprises can extend SAP applications enabling more efficiency, agility, and integration with AWS Services.